danmonyak/EpiClockNBL/README.md

 ```

 It could take up to a few hours to run, though it will likely take less than 1 hour.
 This script should be run on a machine of at least 16 GB of memory.

+### 3. Select fCpGs

+Open the notebook Pipeline.ipynb inside "3.
+Select fCpGs" and run all cells.